bwsw/cloudstack-ui/README.md

 ### Download and install dependencies

-1. Clone the CSUI project from GitHub.
+1. Clone the CS-UI project from GitHub.
 2. Run ```npm install``` command.
 This command installs all dependencies, which are used in the project.
 Also, you may use ```yarn``` command.
 3. Add your own `proxy-conf.js` file in the project root folder and set the API endpoint in this file.
 See [proxy-conf-example](https://github.com/bwsw/cloudstack-ui/blob/master/proxy-conf-example.js).